imkozin/vue-flask/README.md

    - ### Frontend Architecture
    The frontend of this project follows a component-based architecture, where the user interface is divided into modular components that can be reused and combined to build complex views.
 Here are some key components used in the frontend:
    - **Navbar:** The navigation bar component displayed at the top of the application.
 It provides navigation links and user authentication options.
-   - **Home:** The start page where users can create an account or sign in into existing account using their credentials.
+   - **Home:** The start page where users can sign in into existing account using their credentials.
    - **Login and Register:** The login and registration page where users can sign in or create new accounts.
-   - **Organization:** The organization page where users can create or delete organizations, and view organization details.
+   - **Profile Page:** The profile page which displays different information depending on user role.
+A Standard users can change their device quantity information and admins can edit user personal information, create or delete users accounts.
-   - **Team:** The team page where users can assign existing users to the organization or remove from the organization, and delete user accounts.
    - **PageNotFound:** This page ensures a smooth user experience.
 If an unauthenticated user attempts to access pages that are intended only for logged-in users, they will be automatically redirected to our "PageNotFound" page.
-   - **Footer**

 ## Getting Started
 ### Prerequisites